petabyt/liemoth/README.md

 - If absolutely necessary, a custom firmware (for newer GoPros)

 # Help Needed
-- Better build system (with gnu make, linker)
+- Testing on new devices

 # Thanks to
 - http://spritesmods.com/?art=zx3hack&page=4 for the work done back in 2010.